osohq/oso-django-social-exercise/README.md

-# oso - PyATL Workshop
+# oso - oso Django Social Exercise

 In this workshop, we will add authorization to a Django social web app.
 First, we will enforce authorization using Python & Django.
 Then, we will incorporate the `django-oso` authorization library.